Wesss/webpage-gallery/README.md

 ## Contributing
 - `npm install -D` to init local environment
 - `npm run start` to startup localhost
-- `npm run build` to build, then open up dist/index.html in a web browser
+- `npm run build` to build, inpsect entry point dist/index.html -- NOTE: opening html file in browser does not work; the lack of server to call back to causes issues.
 - `npm run test` to run unit tests

 - On master push, the src files are compiled into a production ready distribution and uploaded to an S3 bucket set up to host a static website at `wes-develop.com`